 Graphics Is Another Large Niche {First_Name}.
 Whoever Owns A Website Will Need Graphics; Whoever Needs To Create Presentations, Needs Graphics As Well.
 This Is A Potentially Large Niche For You To Market On.

+These Are A Few Front-End Products You Can Start With:

 PowerPoint or Keynote Templates